Understanding how to choose the right camera lens can be overwhelming, given the variety of lenses and models available.

 Wide angle lenses are the cornerstone of landscape photography.
 Pretty much every professional landscape photographer carries a wide angle lens in their bag, so I recommend you start with it.

 Landscape photographers generally shoot using a tripod, so there’s no need for wide maximum apertures.
 And while you can get away with using a prime lens, zooms are much better for landscape photography.

 - Full-frame landscape shooters will like a zoom lens in the 15-36mm focal length range, with a maximum aperture of f/4.

 - APS-C landscape shooters will like a zoom lens in the 10-24mm focal length range, again with an f/4 maximum aperture.

-When doing street photography, you’re going to want to keep your gear nice and compact.
+When doing street photography, you will want to keep your gear nice and compact.
 That way, you won’t attract attention while out shooting.
-You’ll also want a lens with a wide maximum aperture so you can deal with many different lighting scenarios.
+You’ll also want a lens with a wide maximum aperture to deal with many different lighting scenarios.